-For this reason, the landlord's application for an Order of Possession and a Monetary Order for unpaid rent is dismissed with leave to reapply.
+For this reason, the landlord's application for an Order of Possession for unpaid rent is dismissed with leave to reapply.

 As the landlord was not successful in this application, I find that the landlord is not entitled to recover the \$100.00 filing fee paid for this application.